firdavs9777/goals_app_react_native/README.md

-# Goal Tracker App with React Native and TypeScript Integration
+# Goal Tracker App with React Native and Javascript

 This React Native app helps users track and manage their goals.
 It features a simple and interactive user interface where users can add, view, and delete goals.
 Built using TypeScript, the app leverages type annotations to enhance code maintainability and developer productivity.